alshishtawy/alshishtawy.github.io/content/blogs/kafka_hopsworks.rst

     :width: 100%
     :align: center

 Give your topic a name.
 This will be used later in the code to identify the topic.
 Enter the desired number of partitions and replication degree.
 Select a schema and schema version to use with this topic.
+For this tutorial, use the values shown in the image below.

 .. note::
    For testing, it is OK to set the number of partitions and replicas to 1.
 In a production system, you should always set the number of replicas to larger that 1 (typically 3) to avoid data loss on server failures and also select appropriate number of partitions to achieve the desired performance based on the expected number and rate of events.